brandonly101/portfolio-v3/src/content/blog/firstPost/welcome-blog.md

 - hope that some day this log/record of my personal pursuit will help others -->

 Hello!
 This is my first post on my blog, hopefully one of many others!
-This blog will be used to share my experiences, personal projects, experiments, and other musings about computer graphics and rendering.<br>
+This blog will be used to share my experiments, personal projects, and other musings about games, graphics and rendering.<br>
 <br>
-I always enjoyed and appreciated computer graphics in games.
-Earliest memories included playing around with Crysis and its extensive amount of beautiful and realistic graphical effects.
-I would see what changing various settings did to the game visually and read up on the game's many then-sophisticated graphical techniques.
-It amazed me the things the game did to try its best to mirror reality and intrigued me what was done to make them happen.<br>
+Video games have been a part of my life for as long as I remember, but I especially enjoyed and appreciated the visual realism in them.
+Earliest memories included playing with Crysis and its extensive amount of graphical effects.
+I would see what changing various settings did to the game visually and read up on the game's many sophisticated rendering techniques.
+It amazed me how the game did it's best to mirror reality and intrigued me what was done to accomplish that.
+I saw beauty in pushes for visual realism.<br>
 <br>
-This admiration and appreciation for realism and beauty in video games carries on today through my goals and endeavors with graphics.
-Studios push the boundaries on beauty and realism in rendering in a pursuit of getting closer and closer to reality, and I want to take part in this pursuit.<br>
+This admiration and appreciation for realism and beauty in games carries on today through my goals and endeavors with graphics.
+Studios push the boundaries on realism and beauty in rendering, in a pursuit of getting closer and closer to reality.
+I want to take part in this pursuit.<br>
 <br>
 This blog will be an archive of my personal pursuit.
-I hope that some day this blog will be a large library of my experiments and experiences, written down and archived for me to reflect on and for others to read and perhaps even learn from.<br>
+I hope that some day this blog will be a large library of my experiments and experiences, written down and archived for me to reflect on and for others to read, explore and perhaps even learn from.<br>
 <br>
 Thanks for reading, and stay tuned for what this blog holds!